Payment Architecture Overview

 In this document, you’ll learn about the payment architecture in Medusa, specifically its 3 main components and the idempotency key.

-The payment architecture refers to all operations in an ecommerce store related to processing a customer’s payment.
+The payment architecture refers to all operations in a commerce application related to processing a customer’s payment.
 It includes the checkout flow and order handling including refunds and swaps.

-In Medusa, there are 3 main components in the payment architecture: Payment Provider, Payment Session, and Payment.
+In Medusa, there are 3 main components in the payment architecture: Payment Processor, Payment Session, and Payment.

-- A Payment Provider is a service or method used to capture, authorize, and refund payments, among other functionalities.
+- A Payment Processor is a service or method used to capture, authorize, and refund payments, among other functionalities.

 - A Payment is associated with an order and it represents the amount authorized for the purchase.
 It is used later for further payment operations such as capturing or refunding payments.